HTTPS-Scanning: Why it should be enabled on Sophos

 A “normal” firewall cannot scan encrypted traffic.

-Avoid the blind flight of your Sophos
+Avoid flying blind with your Sophos

 - Enable HTTPS scanning

-- Using sandboxing (Sophos Sandstorm)
+- Use sandboxing (Sophos Sandstorm)

-- User training in detail
+- Train users in detail

 Conclusion